JacobKeels/Team2.github.io/index.md

 * Development and deployment performed using CI/CD pipeline with sandbox testing environment to prevent issues on deployment

 ## Technologies Used
+This website was built using the following technologies
 - [Jekyll](https://github.com/jekyll/jekyll)
 - [Github Pages](https://pages.github.com)
 - [CI/CD](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)